IronWifi/docs/user_Guide/serviceMonitor.md

     ![firstScreenshot](https://raw.githubusercontent.com/IronWifi/docs/master/user_Guide/serviceMonitor/monitor9.png)

-    h) Choose monitor type → HTTP(s), type in your desired friendly name and paste the previously obtained URL
+    h) Choose monitor type → Keyword, type in your desired friendly name and paste the previously obtained URL and use the keyword "Access-Accept".
+Make sure you choose "Alert when the keyword does not exist".

     ![firstScreenshot](https://raw.githubusercontent.com/IronWifi/docs/master/user_Guide/serviceMonitor/monitor10.png)